A guide to toys for the first five years: a complete list

 - Rattle.
 Even if they can’t yet hold it themselves, a rattle shaken by you helps your baby learn to track sounds.
 As eyesight develops, a rattle or grasper with visible moving parts such as beads, links sights and sounds, showing them cause and effect and giving them a great sense of accomplishment when they do finally get to shake it themselves.

 Your baby's first year is all about exploring her senses and the world around her.
 How does it smell?
 Is it rough or smooth?
 Noisy or quiet?
 Your job is to help her notice these differences, to understand them and to label them with words.

 You don't need toys for this.
 A treasure basket full of bits and pieces you find round the house is good enough for any six-month-old.

 A baby's first year is about discovery.
 Toys have their place.
 But they can wait.

 Focus on: puzzles

-In many ways puzzles contradict the open-ended play ethos.
+In many ways puzzles contradict our open-ended play ethos.
 Most puzzles can only be completed one way and can be outgrown quite quickly as your child's skill grows.
 And yet puzzles are still so vital.
 Why?
 Because they foster and develop so many crucial skills.
-Whether it’s a simple wooden tray-puzzle with little handles on the pieces, or more complex jigsaws, sorting and matching games, children need fine-motor precision, focus and determination to succeed with their puzzling projects.
+Whether it’s a simple wooden single-piece puzzle with little handles, or more complex jigsaws, sorting and matching games, children need fine-motor precision, focus and determination to succeed with their puzzling projects.
 They need to think logically and find strategies to succeed.
 A one-year-old learns that pieces must be rotated to fit while an older child discovers that it's best to start with the corner pieces and edges and to sort by colour.
 These are essential skills that, once mastered, can be applied to more creative endeavours.